Share This Article

 If your customers do choose to return, it’s vital to your repeat customer rate and brand reputation to make it easy and stress-free.
 Brands that win the return experience can offset the high costs of returns with future products those consumers will buy.
 The fact is, some returns are inevitable.
 But don’t scare off any previously won customers by making the return process annoying or frustrating.
 Many customers, especially younger shoppers, will stop shopping with your brand after a poor return experience.

-Strategies that make a package return experience easier include:
+5 Strategies that make the online return experience easier

 This one is table stakes.
 Don’t charge your customers to send stuff back—just don’t do it.
 Added costs and hassle will frustrate your customers to the point where they won’t return, and their frustration will only grow if they’re being asked to pay to return something that was described poorly or totally inaccurately.

-- Include returns packaging or labels with each purchase.
+2. Include returns packaging or labels with each purchase

 This might seem like it’s encouraging your customers to make a return, but the fact is that they’ll notice the simplicity in your returns process whether they take advantage of it or not.
 If a customer has to find a printer, create their own shipping label, find a box to use, and pay for return shipping, they’ll remember that cost and hassle for the long run (which doesn’t bode well for your business).